All Episodes

 The Times needs to show that it can address the question in a hard-nosed, unbiased way.

-Now, this uh this editorial in the New York Times begins by the public editor Arthur Brisbane admitting that there's been a lot more negative coverage of Romney than Obama in the New York Times.
+Now, this editorial in the New York Times begins by the public editor Arthur Brisbane admitting that there's been a lot more negative coverage of Romney than Obama in the New York Times.

 But that's just the way things go with primaries.

-But he says now, though, the general election season is on, and the Times needs to offer an aggressive look at the president's record policy promises and campaign operation to answer the question, who is the real Barack Obama?
+But he says, now, though, the general election season is on, and the Times needs to offer an aggressive look at the president's record, policy promises, and campaign operation to answer the question, who is the real Barack Obama?

 Is that not laughable?

-On October 30th of 2008, about a week before the election, and these two guys sitting around, I don't know what books he's read.
+You know, I'm reminded of this soundbite we play often, Charlie Rose and Tom Brokaw, on October 30th of 2008, about a week before the election, and these two guys sitting around, I don't know what books he's read.

-I don't know who primary influences are.
+I don't know who his primary influences are.

 We don't know.